-In 2013 the mood changed and the Jackson reforms challenged a perceived culture of delay and non-compliance by amending the CPR to make relief harder to obtain where parties had missed court deadlines.
+The Jackson reforms challenged a perceived culture of delay and non-compliance by amending the Civil Procedure Rules (CPR) to make relief harder to obtain where parties had missed court deadlines.

 Since then, an increasing shortage of judges and court funding has led to a robust attitude from the judiciary.
 Necessity requires them to use their case management powers to ration valuable court time in the name of the overriding objective set out in CPR 1.1.
 As well as requiring them to deal with cases justly and at proportionate cost, the overriding objective expressly refers to expedition.

 The court has a general power to extend or shorten time under CPR 3.1(2)(a).
 Other rules permit parties to agree to extend time limits in certain circumstances.
 We discuss these rules below and review the ways in which the parties can agree to delay at different points during general multi-track litigation under the CPR.

 Before proceedings are begun

 It is common practice for claimants coming up to the end of a limitation period to try and buy time before having to pay the court issue fee and set out their particulars of claim.
 They can do this by agreeing a standstill agreement with the defendant.
 These agreements come in many forms, some extending and others suspending the limitation period.
 Problems can and do quite frequently arise, for example where the agreement is made with the wrong party or where there is disagreement over the scope and effect of the standstill.

 In Russell v Stone, Coulson J (then in the Technology and Construction Court and now in the Court of Appeal) suggested that claimants could often find it easier to forget about standstill agreements.
 Instead they should begin proceedings and then ask for a stay of six months or so to follow the pre-action protocol process.

 After issue of proceedings but before service of the claim form